-Carlos was born in Miami on March 1, 1980, to Carlos and Teresita Curbelo, Cuban exiles who fled Fidel Castro’s tyranny in the 1960s.
-He attended John G. DuPuis Elementary in Hialeah and later Miami’s Belen Jesuit Preparatory School.
-Carlos subsequently enrolled in the University of Miami where he earned a Bachelor’s Degree in Business Administration while majoring in Political Science.
-In 2011, he earned a Master’s Degree in Public Administration also from UM.
+Carlos grew up in Miami and attended John G. DuPuis Elementary and Belen Jesuit Preparatory School before graduating from the University of Miami with a Bachelor’s Degree in Business Administration and a Master’s Degree in Public Administration.

 After graduation, Carlos started his own public and media relations firm, where he would spend the next 12 years learning firsthand of the struggles small business owners face across the country.
 While his business continued to grow, Carlos knew he wanted to give back to his community, and in 2002 he co-founded Centre Court Charities, a non-profit organization that runs basketball leagues for South Florida high school students during the summer months.